 Besides it, Moscow has hundreds of other ice rinks — large and small, with natural and artificial turf, in ice complexes and in the open air.
 VDNKh, Sokolniki, Gorky Park, Bauman Garden, Chistye Prudy, Kuzminki — choose any!

-Just imagine: after a long walk in the fresh air to come into a cozy cafe with dim lights, take a table by the window, order mulled wine - and completely plunge into the cozy and lazy atmosphere of the New Year holidays.
-Brasserie Lambic on Strastnoy Boulevard is a great place for such "home" trip.
+Just imagine: after a long walk in the fresh air to come into a cozy cafe with dim lights, take a table by the window, order mulled wine — and completely plunge into the cozy and lazy atmosphere of the New Year holidays.
+Brasserie Lambic on Strastnoy Boulevard is a great place for such a "home" trip.

-From January 2 to January 12, the restaurant has a New Year offer - a lottery ticket for every 2000 rubles in the bill.
-The main prize - a weekend in a two-storey cottage with jacuzzi and sauna for a company of 6 persons.
+From January 2 to January 12, the restaurant has a New Year offer — a lottery ticket for every 2000 rubles in the bill.
+The main prize: a weekend in a two-storey cottage with jacuzzi and sauna for a company of 6 persons.
 And you can keep on celebrating!

 January 2, 12:00 p.m., Small Hall of the Moscow Conservatory.
 Not just an address, but a starting point to other universes, familiar from the beloved books — "Harry Potter" and "The Chronicles of Narnia".